Bedrock-OSS/bedrock-wiki/docs/blocks/block-events.md

 Block events require the `Holiday Creator Features` experiment to be enabled.
 :::
 :::danger WARNING
 Block events are deprecated, and will be removed in a future update.
-It is not reccomended to use them unless absolutely necessary, as you will need to convert all functionality from them to scripts once they are removed.
+It is not recommended to use them unless absolutely necessary, as you will need to convert all functionality from them to scripts once they are removed.
 :::

 ## Defining Events